robert-chege/javascript-fundamentals/README.md

 ### **Section 7: JavaScript Functions**
 - Function Declarations vs Expressions, Hoisting
 - Advanced Topics: Rest Operator, Getters/Setters, Try/Catch, and Scope

-## **Repository Structure**
-The repository is organized by sections corresponding to the course topics.
-Each section contains relevant code examples and exercises.